mojobob/CleaningProj/README.md

 #### Ensure the original Samsung data is downloaded

-If the `UCI HAR Dataset` directory does not exist in working directory, the zip file is downloaded and unpacked as described previously.
+If the `UCI HAR Dataset` directory does not exist in the R working directory, the zip file is downloaded and unpacked as described previously.
 The data in the `UCI HAR Dataset` is not altered in any way by the script after unpacking.

 #### Load the individual components of the Samsung data